Last But Not Least

 Once the adjustments were made, the sight of the girl in the mirror left me breathless: I felt like a bride in a magazine.
 The only problem, I realized after a few twirls on a pedestal, was that I didn’t feel like myself.
 The shiny gown wore me, not the other way around.
 My first instincts were right: White just wasn’t me.

 Finally, one happy day about four months before the wedding, I found a worthy gown in beautiful chocolate-brown satin with a plunging V-neck.
 I fingered the fabric, twirled in the mirror.
 This was it!
 It made me feel beautiful.
 This was the dress I wanted to get married in.

 By the time I found it, of course, my resolve had been tested so many times it was steely.
 More than one well-meaning in-law had said, "But how will people know you’re the bride in the pictures if you’re not wearing white?"
 I always gave the same answer: "I’ll know I’m the bride, and that’s all that matters."
 In my opinion, that’s what a wedding should be about: feeling like your real self as you take the plunge into matrimony.

-Kate Chynoweth is the author of The Bridesmaid Guide: Etiquette, Parties and Being Fabulous and the creator of The Bachelorette Party Kit (see more details at www.chroniclebooks.com), and the food editor for Pittsburgh magazine.
+Kate Chynoweth is the author of the best-selling book The Bridesmaid Guide: Etiquette, Parties and Being Fabulous.
+She is also the creator of The Bachelorette Party Kit (see more details at www.chroniclebooks.com), and the food editor for Pittsburgh magazine.
 She lives in Pittsburgh’s East End.